invicticide/fractive/README.md

 Please be sure to read the [contribution guidelines](https://github.com/invicticide/fractive/blob/dev/contributing.md) and the [code of conduct](https://github.com/invicticide/fractive/blob/dev/code_of_conduct.md) before submitting any pull requests.

-Fractive is written in TypeScript.
-If you make modifications in `src`, open a command line into the repository root and do:
+Clone the Fractive repo:

+	mkdir fractive
+	git clone git@github.com:invicticide/fractive.git fractive

+Install dependencies:

+	cd fractive
+	npm install

+Build changes:

 	npm run build

-to compile your changes.

-Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` in the Fractive repo.
-That's the version that gets invoked when you do `npm run build`.
+Fractive requires TypeScript 2.6, which is installed as a default dependency when you do `npm install` and invoked when you do `npm run build`.

-If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you can also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
+If you have a separate global install of TypeScript (e.g. at one point you did `npm install -g typescript`) you could also compile your changes by just doing `tsc` provided your global install is at least version 2.6.
 On Mac and *nix, you can use `which tsc` to find your global install, or on Windows, open the Node.js command prompt and do `where tsc`.

+That said, it's strongly recommended to just use `npm run build` instead. ;)

+To test changes against a story project, first build the Fractive source into a local package:

+	npm pack

+Then install it locally into your story project:

+	cd path/to/story
+	npm install path/to/fractive/fractive-x.x.x.tgz

+Then rebuild your story project:

+	node node_modules/fractive/lib/CLI.js compile src node_modules/fractive/templates/basic.html true

+And finally, launch the resulting `index.html` and perform your tests.